The Scott House

 Topics and series.
 This historical marker is listed in these topic lists: Architecture • Settlements & Settlers.
 In addition, it is included in the E Clampus Vitus series list.

 Location.
 37° 2.951′ N, 122° 1.104′ W. Marker is in Scotts Valley, California, in Santa Cruz County.
 Marker is on Civic Center Drive, on the right when traveling west.
 This marker is in front of the Scott House on MacDorsa Park.
 Touch for map.
 Marker is in this post office area: Scotts Valley CA 95066, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on August 9, 2019.
-This page originally submitted on August 5, 2019, by Frank Gunshow Sanchez of Hollister, California.
-This page has been viewed 155 times since then.
+This page was last revised on August 29, 2020.
+It was originally submitted on August 5, 2019, by Frank Gunshow Sanchez of Hollister, California.
+This page has been viewed 193 times since then and 35 times this year.
 Photos: 1, 2, 3. submitted on August 5, 2019, by Frank Gunshow Sanchez of Hollister, California. • Andrew Ruppenstein was the editor who published this page.